RL Fine-Tuning Heals OOD Forgetting in SFT: Evaluation and Analysis

 Interestingly, there exists \textbf{a clear boundary for the recovery effect of RL}, \ie{} RL can only restore the lost OOD capability in SFT within checkpoint $[420, 1200]$.
 The reason is that PPO needs a balanced ratio of positive vs. negative reward signals to be trained stably and effectively.
 Highly skewed reward distribution can lead to high variance in advantage estimates, poor exploration, and unstable policy updates.
-Empirically, the proper ratio of positive reward in our experiment can be roughly estimated by the ID accuracy of SFT model as shown in Figure~\ref{fig:rl_sft_acc_id_evolution}, \ie around $[0.4, 0.8]$. \paragraph{Advantage Distribution} To better understand how rewards impact the effectiveness of RL fine-tuning, we go further into the advantage estimation distribution, which is important to study the policy update in PPO as shown in ~\eqref{eq:ppo}.
-We calculate some basic statistics of the advantage distributions, \eg{} center $\mu$, standard deviation $\sigma$, and skewness~\citep{zwillinger1999crc}.
-Besides, to investigate the distributions more deeply, we use: (1) entropy to measure its flatness and uniformity, and flat distributions without pronounced modes have higher entropy than sharply peaked (concentrated) distributions~\citep{petty2018some}~\footnote{This is because for a distribution defined on finite discrete support set, the discrete uniform distribution has the maximum entropy~\citep{hyvarinen1997new}.}; (2) KL divergence \wrt the matched normal distribution~\footnote{For checkpoint $k$, suppose the mean and standard deviation of the advantage distribution is $\mu_k, \sigma_k$, then the the matched normal distribution is $N(\mu_k, \sigma_k^2)$.} to measure its non-Gaussianity~\citep{hyvarinen1997new, hyvarinen2000independent} (or negentropy~\citep{hyvarinen2013independent}), and a large value indicates that it has more structures than a normal distribution~\footnote{This is because, given a fixed second moment or variance constraint, the Gaussian distribution achieves maximum differential entropy~\citep{david2017information}.
-Among all continuous approximations of the advantage distribution, the matched Gaussian distribution has the least structure, which can be used as a reference to compare.}, \eg{} sharper peaks, multiple modes, heavier tails, asymmetry, \etc; (3) the p-value of Silverman's test~\footnote{P-value less than 0.05 indicates significant multi-modality, and p-value greater than 0.05 but less than 0.10 suggests marginal multi-modality~\citep{freeman2013assessing}.} to study its multi-modality~\citep{silverman1981using}.
+Empirically, the proper ratio of positive reward in our experiment can be roughly estimated by the ID accuracy of SFT model as shown in Figure~\ref{fig:rl_sft_acc_id_evolution}, \ie around $[40\%, 80\%]$.
+Additional sweeps in Appendix Tables~\ref{tab:qwen_grpo_boundary_full} and~\ref{tab:dapo_complex_boundary} show the same intermediate-checkpoint recovery pattern for Qwen/GRPO and broader Open-R1 SFT followed by DAPO-math RL.
+The cold-start evidence in Appendix~\ref{appendix:cold_start_rl_evidence}, including Table~\ref{tab:qwen_cold_start_rl}, further shows that RL alone can hurt OOD metrics when the policy lacks enough task competence, supporting our view that RL is not a general source of new OOD capability.

+\paragraph{Advantage Distribution} To understand the RL recovery boundary, we analyze advantage distributions across SFT initialization checkpoints.
+We summarize each distribution by its center, standard deviation, skewness, entropy, and KL divergence to a matched normal distribution; detailed definitions are moved to Appendix~\ref{appendix:advantage_metric_definitions}.